-The property has a prominent role in homotopical semantics of type theory: it is used for example by \textcite[Proposition 2.21]{cisinski:14} to build interpretations of type theory from Quillen model categories, and conversely by \textcite{sattler:17} and others \cite{awodey:23,cavallo-sattler:23,accrs:24} to build Quillen model categories from (or in conjunction with) interpretations of type theory.
-It is, in particular, connected to fibrancy of universes classifying fibrations: under some conditions, a fibration $p \co \widetilde{U} \fib U$ which classifies small fibrations will have a fibrant base object $U$ if and only if $U$-small fibrations extend along trivial cofibrations \cites[Remark 7.6]{sattler:17}[Proposition 2.2.4]{stenzel:19}.
-It and related properties also appear in homotopy theory more broadly (\eg, \cites[Lemma 1.7.1]{joyal-tierney:99}[Corollary 5.2.11]{cisinski:19}).
+The property is used in homotopical semantics of type theory, for example by \textcite[Proposition 2.21]{cisinski:14} to build interpretations of type theory from Quillen model categories, and conversely by \textcite{sattler:17} and others \cite{awodey:23,cavallo-sattler:23,accrs:24} to build Quillen model categories from or in conjunction with interpretations of type theory.
+It is, in particular, connected to fibrancy of universes classifying fibrations: under some conditions, a fibration $p \co \widetilde{U} \fib U$ will have a fibrant base object $U$ if and only if $U$-small fibrations extend along trivial cofibrations \cite[Remark 7.6]{sattler:17}~\cite[Proposition 2.2.4]{stenzel:19}.
+It and related properties also appear in homotopy theory more broadly (\eg, \cite[Lemma 1.7.1]{joyal-tierney:99}~\cite[Corollary 5.2.11]{cisinski:19}).

 In these situations, one often first shows explicitly that fibrations extend along \emph{generating} trivial cofibrations.
-When the extension property can be cast in terms of fibrancy of a hierarchy of universes, extension along generators immediately gives extension along all trivial cofibrations.
-If one is primarily interested in building a model category, however, it would be conceptually cleaner not to depend on a stratification of the category by size.
+When the extension property can be reformulated as fibrancy of a hierarchy of universes, extension along generators immediately gives extension along all trivial cofibrations.
+If one is primarily interested in building a model category, however, it would be conceptually cleaner not to depend on a stratification of the category by such a hierarchy.

-Instead, one can use a decomposition of trivial cofibrations by some kind of small object argument, as is done in \textcite[Corollary 7.4]{sattler:17} and \textcite[Lemma 3.2.6]{gambino-sattler-szumilo:22}.
+Instead, one can use a decomposition of trivial cofibrations by some kind of small object argument, as is done in \textcite[Corollary 7.4]{sattler:17} and \textcite[Corollary 4.2.7]{gambino-sattler-szumilo:22}.
 We show in this section how to carry out such an argument for a class of trivial cofibrations generated using the \emph{algebraic} small object argument, where previous work was limited to factorization systems generated by Quillen's argument.
-In particular, it can be applied with the uniform fibration factorization systems of \cref{sec:uniform-fibrations}.

 \begin{remark} An alternative approach to the following result is described in unpublished work of the second author \cite{sattler-free-monad}, using the fine-grained functoriality of \cref{sec:free-monad-sequence} directly in place of this article's saturation machinery.
-That approach has the advantage of avoiding any pushforward manipulations by working with individual extension problems in place of extension operations. \end{remark}
+That approach has the advantage of avoiding pushforward manipulations by working with individual extension problems in place of extension operations. \end{remark}

 We consider notions of structure on objects of a category given as a Grothendieck fibration over that category.
 We first fix some notation.

 \begin{notation} Let $P \co \cat{E} \to \cat{B}$ be a Grothendieck fibration. \begin{itemize} \item For $a \in \cat{B}$, we write $\cat{E}_a$ for the fiber of $P$ over $a$. \item Similarly, for $u \co a \to b$ in $\cat{B}$ we write $\Arr{\cat{E}}_u$ for the fiber of $\Arr{P} \co \Arr{\cat{E}} \to \Arr{\cat{B}}$ over $u$. \item We assume that our fibrations come with a choice of cartesian lifts (\ie, are \emph{cloven}) and write $\overline{u}e \co \subst{u}e \to e$ for the chosen cartesian lift of some $e \in \cat{E}_a$ along $u \co b \to a$. \item We write $\FibOb{\cat{B}}{P} \co \FibOb{\cat{B}}{\cat{E}} \to \cat{B}$ for the restriction of $P$ to the wide subcategory $\FibOb{\cat{B}}{\cat{E}}$ consisting of $P$-cartesian morphisms (sometimes called the \emph{fibration of objects}). \end{itemize} \end{notation}